grabbeh/tweeter-analyser/README.md

 `npm run build`

-Start the production server - it uses `Forever` to main uptime in a rudimentary way
+Start the production server - it uses `Forever` to main uptime in a rudimentary wa

 `npm run start-next`